MadryLab/mnist_challenge/README.md

 The goal of our challenge is to clarify the state-of-the-art for adversarial robustness on MNIST.
 Moreover, we hope that future work on defense mechanisms will adopt a similar challenge format in order to improve reproducibility and empirical comparisons.

+**Update 2017-09-14:** Due to recently increased interest in our challenge, we are extending its duration until October 15th.

 ## Leaderboard